Definition: There is a connection between food consumption and athletic performance.

 CARBOHYDRATES

-fiber, vitamins, and minerals and are low in fat.
+Complex carbohydrates are a diet staple.
+They are found in foods such as pasta, bagels, whole grain breads and rice.
+They provide energy, fiber, vitamins, and minerals and are low in fat.
 Carbohydrate loading (a concerted diet/training regimen) will increase the body's energy stores of carbohydrate (called glycogen).
 Carbohydrate loading has been shown to improve performance in endurance-type activities lasting more than 1 hour.

 The classical method of carbohydrate loading has been abandoned and replaced by a modified method which is safer and equally effective at increasing muscle glycogen.
 The most important factor influencing glycogen stores is to consume 50 - 60% of calories from carbohydrates on a daily basis.